Portland wins Game 1 against the Thunder 104-99

 The Blazers’ hopes for postseason success were dealt a blow last month when center Jusuf Nurkic was lost for the season with a broken left leg.
 Nurkic was averaging 15.6 points and 10.4 rebounds when he sustained the gruesome injury during a game against the Brooklyn Nets.

-Kanter, signed just before the All-Star break after he was waived by the New York Knick, has started in Nurkic’s place.
+Kanter, signed just before the All-Star break after he was waived by the New York Knicks, has started in Nurkic’s place.

-Portland jumped out to a 26-15 lead early on McCollum’s third 3-pointer.
-Portland went on to lead the opening quarter by as many as 17 points, paced by Lillard with 12 points.
-The Thunder did not make any of their six 3-point attempts, while Portland was 7 of 10.

-Seth Curry made consecutive 3-pointers but the Thunder rallied in the final six minutes of the half to trail by just 54-48 at the break.
-But they still struggled from 3-point range, making just two of 18 attempts.
-George was 1 of 8 from the perimeter.
+The Thunder rallied from a 19-point deficit in the first half to trail by just 54-48 at the break.
+But they struggled from 3-point range, making just two of 18 attempts.

 There was simmering tension between the teams.
 Terrance Ferguson and McCollum had a heated exchange in the second quarter, earning technical fouls.
 Ferguson earned his third foul and headed to the bench.